xrootms/Ansible/passwordLess_Auth/auto/README.md

 # Ansible Playbook – Initial Server Setup

-“We’re preparing a new server with the minimum secure configuration before deploying applications on it.”
+“Preparing a new server with the minimum secure configuration before deploying applications on it.”
 This playbook sets up a secure Ubuntu server with a new `User`, `SSH key-based authentication`, `sudo Privileges`, `Essential packages`, and a `Firewall`.

 ---

 ## Features
-`
-`- Creating a non-root user`
+- Creating a non-root user
-`- Adding SSH keys for login`
+- Adding SSH keys for login
 - Giving the user sudo privileges
 - Installing basic tools (git, curl, vim, ufw, etc.)
 - Securing SSH (disable root password login)
 - Enabling a firewall`
-`

 ---